Diseases & Conditions

 Carpal Tunnel Syndrome

-Carpal tunnel syndrome is a common condition that causes pain, numbness, and tingling in the hand and arm.
+Carpal tunnel syndrome is a common condition that causes numbness, tingling, and pain in the hand and forearm.
 The condition occurs when one of the major nerves to the hand — the median nerve — is squeezed or compressed as it travels through the wrist.

 If pressure on the median nerve continues, however, it can lead to nerve damage and worsening symptoms.
 To prevent permanent damage, surgery to take pressure off the median nerve may be recommended for some patients.

 The carpal tunnel is a narrow passageway in the wrist, about an inch wide.
 The floor and sides of the tunnel are formed by small wrist bones called carpal bones.

 The roof of the tunnel is a strong band of connective tissue called the transverse carpal ligament.
 Because these boundaries are very rigid, the carpal tunnel has little capacity to stretch or increase in size.

 The median nerve is one of the main nerves in the hand.
 It originates as a group of nerve roots in the neck; these roots then come together to form a single nerve in the arm.

 The median nerve travels down the upper arm, across the elbow, and into the forearm, then passes through the carpal tunnel at the wrist on its way to the hand and fingers.
 It separates into several smaller nerves along the way, particularly once it reaches the palm.
 These nerves allow for feeling in the thumb, index finger, middle finger, and half of the ring finger (the thumb side).